- SASA home

 Storage conditions ensure that germplasm is conserved in a condition which maintains viability.
 Regeneration is only undertaken for cultivated Peas.

 The section holds material of past and current cereal cultivars, both in frozen and dried states.
 Material and information is available for most cultivars.
-This is now online in the Agricultural Crop Variety Database.
+This is now online - see SASA Resources box.

 SASA maintains information on over 1,000 potato varieties which are also grown in its Reference Collection.
 Records are held on plant pedigrees, dates of introduction, synonyms, botanical characteristics, disease susceptibility and quality.
 In addition, SASA acts as co-ordinator of a database of potato varieties held in European collections.
 The database contains information on 14,000 accessions covering c4,200 unique cultivars and breeding lines and comprises passport and agronomic evaluation data.